Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Genomic assembly refers to the act of joining smaller fragments of DNA (i.e. reads) to make longer segments to try and reconstruct the original genome.

-You can think of this a bit like a jigsaw puzzle, each raw read corresponds to a piece of the puzzle and you're aiming to complete the puzzle by joining these pieces together.
+You can think of this like a jigsaw puzzle, each raw read corresponds to a piece of the puzzle and you're aiming to complete the puzzle by joining these pieces together.

 There are two main strategies for genome assembly.
-1. a reference-mapping approach when you have a reference genome of what you have sequenced to map back to.
+1. a reference-mapping approach when you have a reference genome of what you have sequenced to map your smaller reads onto
-2. a _de novo_ approach, which
+2. a _de novo_ approach, this is an assembly approach that doesn't use a reference and instead assembles reads together based on the content of the reads (the specific approach depends on which assembly software you are using)

+Continuing the jigsaw analogy, the reference-mapping approach would be when you have an image of the final puzzle to compare your assembly to.
+Whereas, a _de novo_ approach you would have no image to look at and have to determine which pieces fit together based on their shape and their content.

 <br clear="right"/>